Safety record

 Exposure

-DEPLOY does not have exposure data (deployment-hours, miles driven, or rides given) on file for LAAS-CNRS's 1 recorded deployment.
+DEPLOY does not have exposure data (deployment-hours, miles driven, or rides given) on file for LAAS-CNRS.
 This is a genuine data gap, not a rounding to zero: no incident count above can be turned into a defensible rate without it.
 NHTSA's SGO dataset itself does not publish exposure denominators, and there is no standardized, regulator-verified nationwide source for AV fleet mileage or ride counts today.
 Where a company self-publishes a mileage figure, it is not independently audited and is not shown here as DEPLOY-verified data.

 Common questions

-- What is LAAS-CNRS's safety record?
+What is LAAS-CNRS's safety record?

-- Is LAAS-CNRS safer than a human driver?
+Is LAAS-CNRS safer than a human driver?

-- Does DEPLOY redact or omit crash details for LAAS-CNRS?
+Does DEPLOY redact or omit crash details for LAAS-CNRS?

 Full company record: LAAS-CNRS